stephenboothuk/Mermaid/basicMarkdownex.md

 ### Diagrams \(Mermaid\)

-A variety of basic diagrams can be produced in Markdown through the use of the **Markdown** extension to the language.
+A variety of basic diagrams can be produced in Markdown through the use of the **Mermaid** extension to the language.
 Some Markdown editors and viewers (such as the one built into Github) have Mermaid support built in whilst others \(e.g. VS.code\) will require a plugin\.
 If the diagram is required for a non-Markdown document then you may wish to use the online Mermaid editior Mermaid.Live \(https://mermaid.live/\) and export to a graphic using Kroki \(via a button in the *Actions* panel\).

 Examples of Mermaid diagrams include:
 #### Graph